superwhyun/mediasoup-sample/README.md

 ```
 Once that done, you can create/join rooms.
 Just open in your browser:
 `http://localhost:3000/?roomId=room1&peerName=Alice`
+Note: there will be no video in the browser until second user comes in

 And in another tab:
 `http://localhost:3000/?roomId=room1&peerName=Bob`
 It should create video elements in both tabs with remote peers.